Yoga Backbends: 6 Keys to Healthy Alignment in Ustrasana (Camel Pose)

 4. Lengthen Your Spine

 Think of your spine as a tightly strung pearl necklace.
 When you try to bend the necklace, the sides of the pearls bump into each other making the curving action difficult and small.
 The vertebrae of the spinal column are quite similar.
-The discs bump into each other and the capacity to bend diminishes without lengthening the spine.
-A larger space between each vertebra means that the vertebrae have more room to bend before the discs come in contact with each other.
+The spinous processes bump into each other and the capacity to extend the spine diminishes without lengthening the spine.
+A larger space between each vertebra means that the vertebrae have more room to bend before the spinous processes of the vertebrae come into contact with each other.
 You can practice lengthening the neutral spine in Adho Mukha Svanasana (Downward- Facing Dog) by bending your knees, pressing your hands into the floor and lifting the pelvis so that the ischial tuberosities (sit bones) are the apex of your pose.
 Visualize the string of pearls and observe how your spine feels with the tightly wound pearl necklace and the spacious one.
 Then, feel in your body which visualization is more conducive to backbending.

 5. Extend Your Arms